ezamora0646/Marketing-Capstone/README.md

 ## Executive Summary

 **Audience Insights:**
 Segments such as Brand Propensities, Finance, and Intent consistently outperformed others across both cost-efficiency and engagement KPIs.
-For example, Brand Propensities achieved the **lowest CPA ($166.14) and CPC ($4.84)**, while Intent audiences led in **CTR (31.93%)** and remained competitive in **CVR (5.16%)**, suggesting a dual role in both branding and performance campaigns.
+For example, Brand Propensities achieved the **lowest CPA ($166.14) and CPC ($4.84)**, while Intent audiences led in **CTR (31.93%)** and remained competitive in **CVR (5.16%)**, highlighting its effectiveness across both branding and performance-focused objectives.

 Creative Performance:
 Among creative sizes, 300x250 and 320x50 emerged as **cost-effective and reliable** across the cost and rate-based KPIs of all campaigns.
-On average, 320x50 offered the **lowest CPA ($682) and highest CVR (11.80%)**, while 300x250 maintained the **lowest average vCPM ($536.80)**, suggesting that both formats warrant continued use and A/B testing to optimize performance across cost and conversion objectives.
+On average, 320x50 consistently offered the **lowest CPA ($310.59) and the highest CVR (3.9%)**, while 300x250 maintained the **lowest vCPM ($65.78)**, suggesting that both formats warrant continued use and A/B testing to optimize performance across cost and conversion objectives.
 While median performance across creative sizes was relatively stable, 320x50 carried more upside potential, albeit with outlier risk.

+Cross-Cutting Analysis:
+The most effective campaign outcomes occurred where high-performing audience segments were paired with optimal creative sizes.
+For example, Intent audiences paired with 320x50 achieved elevated CTR (32.99%) and CVR (6.12%), while Brand Propensities with 320x50 yielded the lowest CPA ($132.20).
+Conversely, creative formats like 300x50 often inflated CPC and CPA without clear performance gains, highlighting inefficiencies in certain segment–format combinations.

 **Key Takeaway:**
-Top-performing audience segments frequently coincided with high-performing creative formats (e.g., 300x250, 320x50), suggesting alignment between media strategy and audience targeting.
-Given their complementary strengths, 320x50 and 300x250 should be prioritized in A/B testing to determine which creative format best aligns with specific campaign goals—whether focused on acquisition (CPA, CVR) or efficiency (vCPM).
+Campaign efficiency and engagement are maximized not through isolated optimization, but through targeted pairing of audience segments and creative formats.
+Strategic use of combinations such as Intent + 320x50 or Brand Propensities + 300x250 allows advertisers to tailor their creative strategy by audience intent and cost sensitivity.
+These insights support a recommendation to prioritize creative-audience alignment in future media planning, using A/B testing to refine performance benchmarks across cost and conversion goals.

 ## Insights Deep Dive